Skip to content

 Updated on by Georank team

-Papua New Guinea has a birth rate of 24.6 (annual births per 1,000 people) and a fertility rate of 3.1 (the average amount of children a woman would have during her lifetime).
+Papua New Guinea has a birth rate of 24.6 (annual births per 1,000 people) and a fertility rate of 3.1 (the average number of children a woman is expected to have over her lifetime based on current age-specific birth rates).

 In 1960, the fertility rate in Papua New Guinea was 6.02 children per woman — 1.94 times higher than in 2023.